KAMATHAM19/Signing-off-Timing-Analysis/README.md

 <a name="multiple-clocks"></a>
 ## Multiple Clocks

+* If there are multiple clocks with different frequencies, a setup check is performed by expanding the clock to a common base period and identifying the most restrictive setup.
+* There are two rules for the hold check
+    * The data launched by the current setup launch edge cannot be captured by the previous capture edge.
+    * The Data launched by the following launch edge must not be captured by the current setup capture edge.

 <a name="timing-arcs-and-timing-sense"></a>
 ## Timing arcs and Timing Sense

 <a name="cell-delays-and-models"></a>
 ## Cell delays and Models